Types of Drug Crimes

 Federal and state laws cover many types of drug crimes.
 State drug laws may be narrower as long as they don't conflict with federal drug laws.
 Federal drug charges usually result in longer sentences, while state drug charges may involve short-term sentencing or even probation.
 Whatever type of drug crime is involved, having any kind of drug conviction on your record can have severe consequences.
 This article provides an overview of some common types of drug crimes.

-In general, “drug paraphernalia” describes any equipment that’s used to prepare, inject, inhale, or conceal illegal drugs.
+In general, "drug paraphernalia" describes any equipment that's used to prepare, inject, inhale, or conceal illegal drugs.
 It also refers to any equipment used to conceal or produce drugs.
-According to the National Drug Intelligence Center, it's against the law for anyone to sell, import, or export any drug paraphernalia.
+According to the National Drug Intelligence Center, it's against the law for anyone to sell, import, or export any types of drug paraphernalia.
 Examples of drug paraphernalia include but are not limited to:

 - A wide variety of pipes

 The problem that often occurs with drug paraphernalia is that many are made to look as if they are designed for legal purposes.
 For example, many bongs include labeling stating that they should only be used with tobacco.
 Even with such a label, you can be charged with drug paraphernalia depending on where you purchased the item or how the item looks.

 The laws on drug possession vary from state to state depending on the type of drug involved and the amount.
 However, it's a crime under both federal and state drug laws to possess any illicit controlled substances like marijuana, cocaine, or heroin.
 A person in possession of an illegal drug may be charged with simple possession or with possession with intent to distribute.
 Simple possession is usually the charge for someone who has possession of a small quantity of drugs, while a large amount could lead to a charge of possession with the intent to distribute and harsher penalties.
 The same drug paraphernalia laws above may be included within a drug possession charge as well.